MTES-MCT/rapportNav/README.md

 $ sudo -u www-data yarn build
 $ sudo -u www-data bin/console doctrine:migration:migrate
 ```

+You may need to install assets for the SonataAdminBundle using `$ sudo -u www-data bin/console assets:install`

 If you aim to contribute to the code you may prefer to use the `yarn dev` or `yarn watch` commands for js compilation.
 Some basic fixtures to get a development environment are available using `bin/console doctrine:fixtures:load --group=default`